m-ld/m-ld-security-spec/threats/e-invoicing.md

 Existing e-Invoicing standards based on a document-exchange model do not define fine-grained access controls, as each document is immutable and sent explicitly to a known (and identified) recipient.

-In a collaborative draft order, access control requirements must be explicit, based on:
+In a collaborative order, access control requirements must be explicit, based on:

 - Party role; e.g. a seller cannot change a line item quantity, and a buyer cannot change a price.
-- State; e.g. a price cannot be updated after the 'purchase order' _contract point_ (see §[integrity](#integrity)).
+- State; e.g. a price cannot be updated after the 'sales order' _contract point_ (see §[integrity](#integrity)).

-An initial analysis of draft order access rules can be found in the [Federated Bookkeeping research project](https://github.com/federatedbookkeeping/research/issues/4).
+An initial analysis of order access rules can be found in the [Federated Bookkeeping research project](https://github.com/federatedbookkeeping/research/issues/4).
 For this analysis, the objective is to be able to compute fine-grained authorisation according to a declared scheme.

 | losses                                                   |
 | -------------------------------------------------------- |